…

 I have something of a relic here.
-My purchases of cycling accessories generally tend to be at the “affordable” end of the spectrum—not necessarily the cheapest and nastiest, but never what you’d call “state-of-the-art”.
-So I’m not claiming this particular relic is all that significant, but I did actually use this thing as a tail light about twenty years ago.
-I’ll put it beside my present day equivalent for comparison:
+My purchases of cycling accessories have generally tended to be at the "affordable" end of the spectrum—not necessarily the cheapest and nastiest, but never what you'd call "state-of-the-art".
+So I'm not claiming this particular relic is all that significant, but I did actually use this thing as a tail light about twenty years ago.
+I'll put it beside my present day equivalent for comparison:

 Model Super Flash Ultra Light